 4. Automate the Surplus: Once your Tier 2 fund is full, use our Compound Interest Calculator to see how every additional dollar should be channeled into your long-term portfolio.

-5. Anual Review: Life changes.
+5. Annual Review: Life changes.
 A contingency plan built when you were single is insufficient once you have a family or a mortgage.
+Revisit every 12 months alongside your portfolio review.

 Conclusion

 A professional financial contingency plan is the keystone of wealth.
 It allows your investment strategy to flourish by insulating it from the volatility of real life.
 Don't build a mansion of a portfolio on a foundation of sand.
-Secure your cash flow first, then unleash the power of compounding.
+Secure your cash flow first, then unleash the power of compounding using our Investment Analysis Tools.